ellenjunghyunkim/late_life_working/README.md

 ## Software
 - STATA code is used to prepare the dataset and R code for the analysis.
-- STATA version 17.0, R version 4.1.2 PanelMatch package version 2.0.0 with the latest update (April 2022) are used.
+- STATA version 17.0, R version 4.2.1 PanelMatch package version 2.0.0 with the latest update (November 2022) are used.

 # Steps to reproduce
 ## Data code (in STATA)
 1. KLoSA.do, allows you to keep the variable of interests and merge them across waves.
 2. HRS.do subset the variables of interest.
-3. Download korea_inflation.xlsx and united-states-inflation-rate-cpi.csv.
+3. Download inflation data (API_FP.CPI.TOTL.ZG_DS2_en_excel_v2_4692956.xls) and PPP data (API_PA.NUS.PPP_DS2_en_excel_v2_4684852.xls).

 ## Main Estimation code (in R)
-1. Use main estimation.R for the main estimation.
+1. Use main estimation.R for the first descriptive statistics and main results.
-2. Use main plots.R to reproduce Figure 2, 3, A1, A2, A5.
+2. Use main plots.R to plot the main results and covariate balancing tests.
 3. Use Table 1 Figure A3.R to reproduce Table 1 and Figure A3.
 4. Use Table A2 A3.R to generate Table A2 and A3.
 5. Use Table A4.R to make Table A4.